-If the caseworker has received a paper copy of the form and it has not been scanned, it should be retained with the compliance check file/papers.
+If the caseworker has received a paper copy of the form and it has not been scanned, it should be retained with the compliance check papers.

 Caseworkers must record receipt of the Comp1 on Caseflow by selecting the ‘Add Case Notes’ from the Take Action dropdown and enter the following details:

-‘Comp1
+Comp1

-Date Appointed (dd/mm/yy)
+Date appointed (dd/mm/yy)

-Name of adviser’ and
+Name of adviser

-if the Comp1 is in held in the case document store.
+If the Comp1 is held in the case document store.

-See
+See Appendix A (Word 154KB) for instructions on how to enter details in Caseflow.

-Top of pageNon Caseflow Scanning cases
+Non Caseflow Scanning cases

 Only paper copies of the form should be accepted.
 Caseworkers must not accept copies that have been submitted electronically, for example, by email.
-Paper copies of the form should be retained with the compliance check file/papers.
+Paper copies of the form should be retained with the compliance check papers.

 In EF cases, Comp1 should be scanned to EF as document type MEMO and description Comp1.

-Top of page

 Cross Tax Cases